+School Health Service
-All children on the SEN register are entitled to a SEN Support Plan.
-The class teacher and the child write the SEN Support Plan using Stockton Borough Council's proforma.

-Strategies employed to enable the child to make progress should include information about the shortterm targets set for child, the teaching strategies to be used, the provision and resources to be put in place, the review date and success criteria.

-The SEN Support Plan is reviewed every term and parents are invited to discuss progress and new targets and to record their views on the back of the SEN Support Plan.
+All children who require provision which is additional/ or different to what is normally available for all are entitled to a SEND Support Plan.
+The class teacher, SENDCo and the child (where appropriate) write the SEND Support Plan.
+The SEND Support Plan details strategies employed to enable the child to make progress, information about the short-term targets set for child, teaching strategies to be used, the provision and resources to be put in place and the review date.
+SEND Support Plans follow a four-part graduated approach cycle - Assess - Plan - Do - Review - as set out in the SEND Code of Practice.
+SEND Support Plans are reviewed every term and parents are invited to discuss progress and new targets.